ravishankarkumar/officialcto/docs/interview-section/fundamentals/networking/osi-tcpip.md

 - OSI separates **Presentation** and **Session** layers, TCP/IP merges them into Application.
 - TCP/IP is simpler, OSI is more descriptive.

----

-## 5. Interview Tips

-- When asked: *“Why learn OSI if the internet uses TCP/IP?”* →
-  - OSI gives a **structured mental model** for networking.
-  - TCP/IP is how it works in practice.

-- Mnemonic for OSI (bottom to top):
-  **Please Do Not Throw Sausage Pizza Away**
-  *(Physical, Data link, Network, Transport, Session, Presentation, Application)*

----

 <footer>
   <p>Connect: <a href="https://www.linkedin.com/in/ravi-shankar-a725b0225/">LinkedIn</a></p>